WHAT ARE DATABASES?

 BENEFITS OF DATABASES

 For many people, searching the Internet is the first stop for conducting any research.
-While you can find a lot of useful info, not everything is freely available, nor is it reliable.
-Plus the Internet can quickly overwhelm you with an over abundance of information.
+While you can find a lot of useful info, not everything is freely available, nor is it reliable, since anyone can post a hoax while proclaiming that it is accurate.
+Plus the Internet can quickly overwhelm you with an over abundance of information since full text searches cannot discern the context of how a word was actually used (idiomatic expression of "the big apple" versus Apple brand products).

 |DATABASES ARE...||THE BENEFITS ARE...|